-An officer who has been certified as injured on duty shall be provided a group of three available physicians for treatment.
-Groupings of three available physicians will be randomly selected from a pool of physicians who are members in good standing of a network of workman's compensation physicians qualified to render appropriate medical care for the injury claimed.
-The groupings of physicians will be rotated on a weekly basis until all members of the pool have appeared in a group which was available for officer selection, at which point the process will repeat itself.
-The officer will select a physician from the group provided by the Employer.
-The Medical Services Section will refer the officer to the physician selected by the officer.
+An Officer who has been certified as injured on duty shall be provided a list of available physicians for treatment.
+The list of available physicians shall indicate the physicians' medical specialties and the physicians shall be members in good standing of a network of worker' compensation physicians qualified to render appropriate medical care for the injury claimed.
+The Officer will select a physician from the list provided by the Employer.
+The Medical Services Section will refer the Officer to the physician selected by the Officer.

-An officer claiming a recurrence of an injury on duty will have his or her claim evaluated by a physician from the Medical Services Section.
-If that physician finds the condition complained of is not a recurrence, the Medical Services Section will provide the officer with a list of three physicians chosen in the manner described above.
-Should the physician who treated the original injury on duty be a member in good standing of the pool of workman's compensation physicians from which the group of three physicians provided to the officer.
-The officer will select a physician from the group provided by the Employer.
-The Medical Services Section will refer the officer to the physician selected by the officer.
+An Officer claiming a recurrence of an injury on duty will have his or her claim evaluated by a physician from the Medical Services Section.
+A claim of a recurrence of an injury on duty includes a claim by an Officer that an injury, illness or condition is related to an injury on duty.

+If the Medical Services Section physician finds the injury, illness or condition complained of is not a recurrence of or related to an injury on duty, the Medical Services Section will provide the Officer with the list of physicians described above.
+The Officer will select a physician from the list provided by the Medical Services Section and the Medical Services Section will refer the Officer to the physician selected by the Officer (Referral Physician).